elastic/helm-charts/BREAKING_CHANGES.md

 The old values are still working but are now deprecated.
 See [#572][] for more details.

+Warning: When upgrading Metricbeat while using custom `metricbeatConfig` value for `kube-state-metrics-metricbeat.yml`, Metricbeat deployment fails with `missing field accessing 'metricbeat.modules.0.hosts.0' (source:'metricbeat.yml')`.

+In this case `metricbeatConfig.kube-state-metrics-metricbeat.yml` value should be migrated to `deployment.metricbeatConfig.metricbeat.yml`.
+See [#623][] for more details.

 ## 6.8.9 - 2020/05/13

 See [7.7.0 Breaking changes](#770---20200513)